menna566/Question-Generation/README.md

 ![Alt text](https://github.com/menna566/Question-Generation/blob/main/steps%20.png)

 #### -keyword Extraction step
-Then I used the TF-IDF model and additional models like YAKE (Another Keyword Extractor) to measure the accuracy of generated keyphrases
+I used the TF-IDF model and additional models like YAKE (Another Keyword Extractor) to measure the accuracy of generated keyphrases

 -TF-IDF : stands for Term Frequency-Inverse Document Frequency, which calculates the importance of a term in a document relative to a collection of documents.
 This model can identify important keywords or phrases based on their frequency and rarity across the document corpus.

 -YAKE : is an unsupervised keyword extraction algorithm that uses statistical features and ranking functions to identify relevant keyphrases.

- -Then I determined the best keyphrases:
+ -determined the best keyphrases:
 Based on the evaluation results, I compared the performance of the TF-IDF model and the YAKE model I Analyzed the accuracy scores and identify which model provides better keyphrase extraction results for your specific task and dataset.
 #### -Mapping
 I mapped between keywords and the corresponding sentences in which those keywords are found with this step we provide :